VatomInc/spaces-plugins/README.md

 the "[Creating Plugins](https://dev.spatialweb.net/plugins/plugins/)"
 guide on the developer portal.

+**NB**: When making a pull request into this repo to add a plugin, you are accepting that your plugin will be under an [MIT license](https://choosealicense.com/licenses/mit/).

 ## Examples :open_file_folder:

 Below is a list of all the current examples and where to find each of them.